Sophie Gwen WilliamsAge 29

 London (United Kingdom)

-Sophie was an artist, activist and musician.
-She died by suicide while on an NHS GIC waiting list.
+Sophie was an artist, activist and musician who died by suicide while on an NHS GIC waiting list.
 A coroner's report concluded that her treatment contributed to her death.

 Hundreds of people have taken to social media over the past week to mourn the death of Sophie Gwen Williams.